maobaolong/hadoop-ozone/hadoop-hdds/docs/content/design/decommissioning.md

-The goal of decommissioning is to turn off a selected set of machines without data loss.
+The goal of decommis----------------sioning is to turn off a selec

+ted set of machines without data loss.
 It may or may not require to move the existing replicas of the containers to other nodes.

 There are two mai